mrglavas/kappnav-operator-prototype/README.md

 ## Adding additional status and action config maps to the operator

 Additional action and status config maps should be added to the `deploy/maps/action` and `deploy/maps/status` folder.
 This supports the same templating language that is used in Helm charts.
 Variables are addressed by their field names in the Kappnav structs.
-For instance, the kubeEnv field from the CR would be addressed as `.Spec.Env.KubeEnv`
+For instance, the kubeEnv field from the CR would be addressed as `.Spec.Env.KubeEnv`.
+Action and status config maps will be initially created when a CR is installed.

+## Adding additional logic to the controller

+If you are adding additional logic for managing resources, provide an implemenation of the `NewKappnavExtension` function in the `utils/extensions.go` file which returns an instance of `KappnavExtension`.